 Novasal Side Effects

-Note: This page contains side effects data for the generic drug magnesium salicylate.
-It is possible that some of the dosage forms included below may not apply to the brand name Novasal.
+Note: This document contains side effect information about magnesium salicylate.
+Some of the dosage forms listed on this page may not apply to the brand name Novasal.

 Applies to magnesium salicylate: oral tablet

 Magnesium salicylate can increase your risk of fatal heart attack or stroke.
 Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).
 Magnesium salicylate may also cause stomach or intestinal bleeding, which can be fatal.

 Do not give this medicine to a child or teenager with a fever, flu symptoms, or chickenpox.

 Get emergency medical help if you have signs of an allergic reaction: sneezing, runny or stuffy nose; wheezing or trouble breathing; hives; swelling of your face, lips, tongue, or throat.

 Stop using this medicine and call your doctor at once if you have: